Genivia/ugrep/README.md

 - **ugrep** matches patterns across multiple lines.
 - **ugrep** spawns threads to search files concurrently to improve search speed (disabled with option `-J1`).
-- **ugrep** offers *negative patterns* of the form `(?^X)` to skip input that matches `X`.
+- **ugrep** offers *negative patterns* `-N PATTERN`, which are patterns of the form `(?^X)` to skip input that matches `X`.
 Negative patterns can be used to skip strings and comments when searching for identifiers in source code and find matches that aren't in strings and comments.
 Predefined `zap` patterns use nagative patterns, for example, use `-f cpp/zap_comments` to ignore pattern matches in C++ comments.
 - **ugrep** produces hexdumps with `-W` (output binary matches in hex with text matches output as usual) and `-X` (output all matches in hex).
 - **ugreo** searches compressed files with option `-z`.